nethi/prometheus/README.md

 There are two main components of this architecture:

 1. **Ztstas collector**: Which is a [modified prometheus server](https://github.com/zebrium/prometheus).
 2. **Zstats remote server**: This is the remote server, which will receive all the stats from Zstats collector.
-The code base for this is [here] (https://github.com/zebrium/prometheus-remote-server).
+The code base for this is [here](https://github.com/zebrium/prometheus-remote-server).

 ![](https://github.com/zebrium/ze-images/blob/master/stats_architecture.png)